zabdallah/AnyNovel/README.md

 *Main Functions:*

-- private static BLM AnyNovel(BLM BaseModel, Instances StreamInst, HashMap<String, String> parameters)
+- BLM AnyNovel(BLM BaseModel, Instances StreamInst, HashMap<String, String> parameters)

 Run anyNovel prediction phase using offline built BaseModel, while streamInst data arrives.
 It returns the updated model which dynamically evolves.

-  - public static Instances removeClass(Instances inst):
+  - Instances removeClass(Instances inst):

-  When a class is no longer appears in the stream, AnyNovel remove its relevant instances.
+  When a class is no longer appears in the stream, removeClass remove all of its relevant instances.

-  - private static void updateResults(String NP, NovelPredection pred):
+  - void updateResults(String NP, NovelPredection pred):

 takes the prediction of recent instances and update the model accordingly.
 Controls Buffer data, actions include accumulate, release, declare with a decision.

 Setup and commandas